nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 ## Enabling IIS in windows
 -   In windows search for “Turn Windows features On or Off”
--   Under the “Internet Information Services” section, make sure that and “IIS Management Console” are enabled
+-   Under the “Internet Information Services” section, make sure that “IIS Management Console” and default options under "World Wide Web Services" are enabled

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive